iAmSherifCodes/aws-news-digest/Test_README.md

 2. 🗂 **Categorizing** the news
 3. 📣 **Notifying** subscribed users

-The workflow normally runs daily, but you can test it manually by sending a request with a specific date.
+The workflow normally runs daily, but you can test it manually by the API.

 ### Prerequisites
-- Ensure that you have subscribed on [SUO-AWS website]()
+- Ensure that you have subscribed on [SUO-AWS website](https://suo-aws.vercel.app/)

 ### 🔗 API Endpoint